 So skits were definitely a thing for 80s hair band videos, and hair doesn’t get much bigger than Tom Keifer’s.
 Say what you will, but Keifer has some pipes, and it may be ’80s hair metal, but Cinderella managed to infuse some whiskey-soaked bluesy riffs into some of their songs, including this one.
-Also, try to ignore the fact that they reuse the same cut of the guitarist in blue jump kicking at both minute 1:48 and 1:51—it’s not like the editor could keep track of every cut in this video, and what with all the coke that he was undoubtedly consuming in the edit bay, it’s remarkable that he was able to maintain this video’s overall consistency and not inadvertently splice in clips of Def Leppard, Poison, and Motley Crue.
+Also, try to ignore the fact that they reuse the same cut of the guitarist in blue jump-kicking at both minute 1:48 and 1:51—it’s not like the editor could keep track of every cut in this video what with all the coke that he was undoubtedly consuming in the edit bay—it’s actually remarkable that he was able to maintain this video’s overall consistency and not inadvertently splice in clips of Def Leppard, Poison, and Motley Crue throughout.
 And the moral of this video, ladies: dress like a whore and stand near the front of the stage and you too can perform fellatio in the backseat of a stretch limousine.

 Kylie Minogue — “The Loco-motion”

 This encompasses—along with Izod Lacoste polo shirts, Members Only jackets, and Knight Rider—the entirety of my memory of the 80s.
-Images of this video and this song’s melody are as much a part of my 80s memory as the Challenger explosion, and they are equally disturbing.
-This is worthy of the number one spot for a host of reasons, not the least of which is the fact that it confirms my earlier assertion that the 80s were complete and utter shit because how else can you explain the fact that Kylie Minogue is hotter 14 years later in her videos for both “Love at First Sight” and the masterpiece “Can’t Get You Out of My Head”?
+Images of this video and ear worms of this song’s melody are as much a part of my 80s memory as the Challenger explosion, and they are as equally disturbing.
+This is worthy of the number one spot for a host of reasons, not the least of which is the fact that it confirms my earlier assertion that the 80s were complete and utter shit because how else can you explain the fact that Kylie Minogue is hotter 14 years later in her videos for both “Love at First Sight” and the masterpiece “Can’t Get You Out of My Head“?
 There is no explanation other than the fact that only the 80s could render even Kylie Minogue the equivalent of the hottest girl at a Minnesota Foot Locker as opposed to the perfect 10 in the aforementioned later videos.
-Because this video is only sexy if you favor heat-damaged hair, bad lip-syncing, and unsynchronized dance choreography.
-And by the way, the fact that “The Loco-motion” was a saccharine-sweet pop ditty is revealing about just how naive the 80s really were when one considers that this was a cover of a 60s song and that it now calls to mind a sex act typically performed under duress during an MDMA-fueled Midwest frat party.
+This video is only sexy if you favor heat-damaged hair, bad lip-syncing, and unsynchronized dance choreography, and by the way: The fact that “The Loco-motion” was a saccharine-sweet pop ditty is revealing about just how naive the 80s really were when one considers that this was a cover of a 60s song and that it now calls to mind a sex act typically performed under duress during an MDMA-fueled Midwest frat party.